Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Calm down, Actus hasn’t abused him,” Skipio assures.
 “There’s no need since he’s rather chatty.
 He said his mission is to inform Crassus Primo Kaius that the tenth’s Comum-born sons have returned,”

-“Indeed we have.”
-Titus leads them back to their horses.
+“Indeed, we have,” Titus leads them back to their horses.
 “With a new Tribune and a Legate to replace his boss in Mediolanum.”

 Planus adds, “Perhaps advertising our colors was a bad idea,”